strudel-science/strudel-kit/CONTRIBUTING.md

 ## Setting up a Local Development Environment

-If you are trying to develop a new UI feature or fix a bug in the code, you will need to set up a local development environment that can run a template app, the storybook docs site, and/or just the components.
+If you are trying to develop a new UI feature, fix a bug in the code or add to documentation website, you will need to set up a local development environment that can run a template app, the storybook docs site, and/or just the components.

 ### Prerequisites
+Please download the tools listed below required to set up the Local Development Environment:

 * [Git](https://git-scm.com/downloads)
 * [Add an SSH key to your GitHub account](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account)